December, 2004 - Black Bittern &

 see the bird, but I'm very much on standby.
 I feel that two reports so close

-reliable people merits thinking about, so if you're in
+together from usually reliable people merits thinking about, so if you're in

 SE Qld - just give every Black-shouldered Kite